Brunus-Labs/senior-sem-slideshow/slideshow.md

 - Expected to give 100% at all times
 - Personal Impact is massive
 - Opportunity to learn is immense
-- Requires massive trust between team members
+- Requires trust between team members

 ---